samiullahbahadur/not_frontend/README.md

 # Servy

-"Servy " this is a two-page web app built with ruby on rails,React.js and redux.
+"Servy " this is two-page web app with full responsive built with ruby on rails,React.js and redux.
 The servy page show about List of servy info, the form page shows about select a sector.

 ## Screenshoots

 ![Desktop Servy](./src/assets/desktop_servy.jpg)